YC-S/Full_Stack_Practice/lesson03_java_servlet/java_servlet.md

    ![image-20200207000058095](img/image-20200207000058095.png)

-2.Step 2, Use rpc as package name and RpcHelper as class name, and then click Finish.
+2. Step 2, Use rpc as package name and RpcHelper as class name, and then click Finish.

 ![image-20200207000114822](img/image-20200207000114822.png)